Developing Microsoft Azure Solutions - 20532 Course Outline

 Virtual Machine Configuration Management

 Customizing Azure Virtual Machine Networking

-Module 4: Web Infrastructure in the Azure Platform
+Module 3: Hosting Web Applications on the Azure Platform

 Hosting Web Applications in Azure

-Lab : Creating an ASP.NET Web Site Using Azure Web Sites
+Lab : Creating an ASP.NET Web App by Using Azure Web Apps

 Module 5: Designing Cloud Applications for Resiliency

 As a developer, you should keep in mind certain considerations while designing applications for the cloud.
 Although there are many platform improvements available in the ASP.NET ecosystem, you need to rethink the way you design your applications, and the patterns that are used, with respect to the scalability and reliability metrics present for the cloud applications .
 Lesson 1, Application Design Practices for Highly Available Applications, discusses some of the considerations that are needed when you design applications that are hosted in the cloud such that they result in minimal downtime.
 Lesson 2, Building High Performance Applications by Using ASP.NET, describes the changes in the ASP.NET stack in .NET 4.5 that improve the framework’s performance in web applications.
 Lesson 3, Common Cloud Application Patterns, introduces a small set of example patterns from the MSDN cloud patterns reference.
 Lesson 4, Application Analytics, demonstrates the Application Insights service.
 Lesson 5, Caching Application Data, compares the Microsoft Azure Cache and Microsoft Azure Redis Cache services.

 Building High Performance Applications by Using ASP.NET